Terms of Business

 • A donation of the refund to a registered charity.

-• Cheque refunds are processed once weekly, sent by post, once lodged these may take up to an additional 8 working days to clear.
+- Refunds by cheque are processed twice weekly, sent by post, once lodged they may take up to 8 working days to clear.

 All quotations provided will have a validity date stipulated on the written quotation.
 Quotations for insurance are indicative only.
-The final premium can only be confirmed upon receipt and acceptance by Insurers/Product Producers of proposal forms and relevant documentation.
+The final premium can only be confirmed upon receipt and acceptance by Insurers of statement of fact/proposal form and relevant documentation.

 Cover instructions by phone, text, email or post in respect of new and/or existing policies cannot be deemed to be in force until such time as verbal or written confirmation has been issued by Travers & Co.
 Insurances Ltd.